aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 In this mode, any SAM Templates that a Handler is associated with are ignored.
 This prevents confusion/errors introduced when trying to resolve between SAM Template Resource handlers with code (examples include incorrectly determining a function's lambda handler string, or situations where more than one resource references the same function).

-It is not possible to locally run or debug standalone Lambda function handlers in a manner emulating API Gateway.
+The Toolkit does not provide support for locally running or debugging standalone Lambda function handlers in a manner emulating API Gateway.
 The code should be referenced from a SAM Template to use the API Gateway style debugging mentioned in the earlier section.

 ## What can be configured for a Debug session?